thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 # Creating a Deployment

-A Deployment resource container all the information Kubernetes needs to manage the life cyle of the application's containers.
+A Deployment resource container, all the information Kubernetes needs to manage the life cycle of the application's containers.

 Using kuberctl is a simple way to create a deployment resource.
 For that, the following command must be executed.